Bryce-Davidson/Responsive-CSS-Course/day_8/README.md

 > the width of a element from it's supplied width or it's content

 1. Fit everything along row
+    2. If Can't
     - Shrink `flex-items` down to natural width
     - Evenly distribute space to `flex-items` which do not fit at natural width.
         - Overflow if space is smaller than `flex-items` smallest content.

+## Gap Property

+The `gap: ...;` property is a special property for `flex-containers` in order to place some space between all `flex-items` which doesn't affect the outside spacing.

+`Warning!!` Gap is not well supported instead use the CSS selector `.col + .col` which specifies a combinator selector that selects an adjacent sibling if it exists.
+That is the first instance of the class `col` will not be selected because it does not have another instance of `col` before it.